Indira Radić: 2000–09

 In 2000, Radić continued working with Grand Production (previously ZaM), releasing the album Milenijum (Millennium) that same year and Gde ćemo večeras (Where Are We Going Tonight) in 2001.

 A milestone of Radić's career was when she recorded the duet "Lopov" (Thief) with Alen Islamović, a singer of the Yugoslav rock band Bijelo Dugme; the duet was composed and produced by Goran Ratković Rale for her 2002 album Pocrnela burma (My Wedding Ring Turned Black).
 The duet, which incorporated pop-folk, a mix of folk melodies and Western pop music, has achieved great success.

 In 2003, Radić released the album Zmaj (Dragon).
 It included the songs "Moj živote dal si živ" (My Life, Are You Alive), "Tika-tak" (Tick-Tock), "Bio si mi drag" (You Were Dear to Me) and "Pedeset godina" (Fifty Years) and the title track, among others.
 The album received numerous awards among which was an Album of the Year, The Hits and Album of the Decade, and Top-selling Album.
 Her songs from Zmaj were translated into Bulgarian, Romanian, Greek, Albanian and Romani.

 In the successor states of Yugoslavia, Radić became initially successful in Bosnia and Herzegovina, Serbia, Macedonia and Montenegro.
 Radić then went on a Balkan tour.
 On 27 April 2004, she held her first, and at that time, the most successful concert in show business in Sports Hall in Belgrade.

 She was given an award in Bulgaria for being the "most popular and best singer in the Balkans" in 2005.
 Between 2004 and 2006, Radić had a successful tour and in 2006 received the award for the largest number of concerts held.

 Radić released the album Ljubav kad prestane (When Love Ends, 2005), featuring the hit songs "April", "Deset devet tri dva jedan" (Ten, Nine, Three, Two, One) and the title track.
 It was followed in 2007 by Lepo se provedi (Have a Good Time) with the hit song "Imali smo, nismo znali" (We Had It, We Didn't Know).
 In 2008, the controversial single "Pije mi se" (I Feel Like Drinking), off the album Heroji (Heroes, 2008), included a music video in which two men were shown kissing.
 On that same album she sang a duet entitled "Hajde sestro" (Come On, Sister) with singer Ksenija Pajčin.
 In October that year, she sang the song "Ako umrem sad" (If I Die Now, a song later included on her 2011 album) and in December 2008 she released the full album Heroji.
 In addition, Indira was declared the Serbian gay icon of 2008.

+Title track from album Heroji featured Serbian boxer and IBF champion Nikola Stevanović in her music video in 2008.